Manifold Garden

-Manifold Garden is an indie first-person puzzle video game developed by American artist William Chyr.
+Manifold Garden is a puzzle video game developed by American artist William Chyr.
 It was released on Windows, macOS, and iOS on October 18, 2019.
 The player must navigate an abstract series of structures that appear to repeat into infinity, while solving a progression of puzzles.
 Ports for PlayStation 4, Nintendo Switch and Xbox One were released on August 18, 2020.
 An upgraded version of the game was released for Xbox Series X and Series S as a launch title on November 10, 2020, and an upgraded PlayStation 5 version released on May 20, 2021.

 Gameplay

 The game takes place in a "universe with a different set of physical laws" where the player can manipulate gravity, being able to "turn walls into floors".
 The player must solve puzzles using the world's geometry in addition to devices within the architecture of the world.
 To aid the player, the world's tone takes on one of six colors depending on which direction they have manipulated gravity.
 Several facets of the game's world may only be interacted with when the gravity is oriented directly, with these objects sharing one of the six colors.

 The game's worlds frequently appear to repeat into infinity into all directions.
 Because of this, many puzzles revolve around falling off a ledge from a lower part of a structure to land back on the top of the next version of that structure below.
 Later puzzles will involve growing trees and natural elements to bring life back to the "sterile" world.